piotrweber/Art_Curriculum/README.md

 My take on [Radiorunner's curriculum for the solo artist](https://www.reddit.com/media?url=https%3A%2F%2Fi.redd.it%2F7ns7su264gp31.png) based only on free resources.
 The goal of this guide is to provide a structure for self-directed learning and assumes that you have enough motivatio to follow it.
 If you want to swap a unit or term, feel free to do so.

+### DISCLAIMER: The guide is work-in-progress, therefore very messy beyond Term 1.
+I'm cleaning it up while using it.
+If you are making good progressfeel frea to fork it and adapt it to your own needs or refer to the [original curriculum](https://www.reddit.com/media?url=https%3A%2F%2Fi.redd.it%2F7ns7su264gp31.png)

 # Intro
 ## Setup
 * [Draw from your shoulder, not from your wrist](https://www.youtube.com/watch?v=0_AdsK8x9Lw)